chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

-# 01 - Build the Docker Images (For local development only using Docker in Linux containers mode)
+# 01 - Build the Docker Images (OPTIONAL and For local development only using Docker in Linux containers mode)
 __This guide is part of the [Azure Pet Store App Dev Reference Guide](../README.md)__

+> 📝 Please note, this guide is optional and is useful for local building, you can certainly skip ahead and leverage Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you and you can safely jump head to [03-configure-app-service-for-cd](../03-configure-app-service-for-cd/README.md) otherwise please continue to the next guide.

 In this section, we'll build the Docker Images and run them locally